What is a construction blueprint or construction plan?

-Every construction worker needs to know how to read blueprints, so no one is going to be able to skip this step for their job.
+Every construction worker needs to know how to read blueprints.
 In fact, anyone that tries to skip this step is going to find that their work will not be done properly, nor will they ever be good at their job.
 Therefore, every tradesman, subcontractor, and contractor will need a lesson on reading blueprints before they start their careers.

 The first thing that anyone should do when they are reading blueprints is to scan the entire plan and then read all the notes and specifications that are included.
 From there, everyone can focus on all the specifics, because they will be aware of the basics.

 The plan views are the basic views that people will see as they look down at the horizontal plane.
 These plans can be civil plan drawings, floor plan drawings, roof plan drawings, structural plan drawings, and even plumbing, electrical, and mechanical plan drawings.
 Each one will focus on the specific items included within those scopes of work and they are all drawn to different scales.
 Professional contractors will need to know how to read each one and then put the pieces together during the building process.

 Since each plan has a different scale, contractors are encouraged to make sure they are using the correct scale and that the scale is done correctly on the plans, too.
 It is quite common for any changes to be done off-scale because they are being done quickly to avoid interruptions in the project.

 However, those changes can cause issues when they are not done to scale because they will not be built or incorporated the way that they should be.

 The elevations of blueprints are the side views that show the exterior walls of the building.
 These are almost always noted as being south, north, west, and east, but contractors should double check them to make sure that they are correct or add the information if it is missing.